 Java MongoDB Tutorial

-In this tutorial, we will learn how to use MongoDB with Java programming language.
+In this tutorial, we will learn how to use MongoDB in Java programming language.

 MongoDB is a cross-platform, document-oriented database that provides, high performance, high availability, and easy scalability.
 MongoDB works on the concept of collections and documents.

-Before getting started with the Java MongoDB tutorial, let's first familiar with few MongoDB basic concepts like database, collection, and document.
+Before getting started with the Java MongoDB tutorial, let's first familiarize ourselves with a few MongoDB basic concepts like database, collection, and document.

 Database